How to Give Negative Feedback Over Email Without Sounding Harsh + Examples

 Providing negative performance feedback sometimes is difficult in every situation.
 But, it gets much more challenging when it has to be via email and at work because it could go sideways.

-So, whether you're dealing with an employee's performance issue, offering criticism of a colleague's work, or raising issues with HR regarding the business or a manager, it's crucial to approach these situations with tact and diplomacy.
+Whether you're dealing with an employee's performance issue, offering criticism of a colleague's work, or raising issues with HR regarding the business or a manager, it's crucial to approach these situations with tact and diplomacy.

 We don't want our feedback to cause more harm than good now, do we?

-The Challenge of Giving Negative Feedback over Email
+The Challenge of Giving Negative Feedback Over Email

 While many people may find it hard to provide negative feedback by email, it's often easier to write a negative email regarding a good or service.